 The mod_mime_magic module is not compiled in by default.
-If you would like to use it, see Section 13.4, Adding Modules to Your Server, for instructions on how to add modules to your server.
+If you would like to use it, see Section 15.4, for instructions on how to add modules to your server.

-13.3.43 HostnameLookups
+15.3.43.
+HostnameLookups

 HostnameLookups can be set to on, off or double.
 If you allow HostnameLookups (by setting it to on), your server will automatically resolve the IP address for each connection which requests a document from your Web server.
 Resolving the IP address means that your server will make one or more connections to the DNS in order to find out the hostname that corresponds to a particular IP address.
 If you set HostnameLookups to double, your server will perform a double-reverse DNS.
 In other words, after a reverse lookup is performed, a forward lookup is performed on the result.
 At least one of the IP addresses in the forward lookup must match the address from the first reverse lookup.